 Sharing of Personal Information

-Except as described in the OOPS, we will not disclose users’ personal information outside of Onison and its controlled subsidiaries and affiliates without the individual user’s consent.
+Except as described in the OPS, we will not disclose users’ personal information outside of Onison and its controlled subsidiaries and affiliates without the individual user’s consent.

 Some Onison services may be co-branded and offered in conjunction with a third party.
 If a user registers for such a service, both Onison and the third party may receive personal information collected for the co-branded service.

 Occasionally, we ask third parties to provide services for us, such as delivery of mailings, customer support, hosting services, processing transactions, or analysis of services.
 Those third parties will only be allowed to obtain the information they need for providing the service to us.
 They are bound by the confidentiality of the information and they are not allowed to use it in any other way.